neuroevolution-ai/ProcgenAutoencoder/README.md

 ### Training Autoencoders
 After Generating samples run `autoencoder_training.py` Hyperparameters can be changed in the `training_hyperparameters.yaml` File.

-Training generates Checkpoints if test loss gets better.
+Training generates checkpoints if test loss gets better.
 Early Stopping is used (default=10)

 **Notes:** Autoencoder will be saved in specified save directory.
 After Training Autoencoder will be evaluated on different Metrics.